-We will only collect information regarding your geographic location based on your full IP address and the GPS of your mobile device, if you have consented through our Privacy Manager.
+We will only collect information about your geographic location based on your full IP address and the GPS of your mobile device, if you have consented through our Privacy Manager.

 g.
 Information on your activities outside Global services when you comment on Global

-To monitor and understand what people are saying about Global and our brands on social media, we collect information about comments or other information you may have made publicly available about us.
-For example, comments made on social media platforms such as Twitter or Facebook.
-If you use your social media accounts to directly engage us (such as including one of our Twitter handles in a public message or direct messaging us), we may also use your username or Twitter handle in order to correspond with you and to track interactions we have had with our listeners on social media.
+To monitor and understand what people are saying about Global and our brands on social media, we collect information from comments or other information you may have made publicly available about us e.g. comments made on social media platforms.
+If you use your social media account to directly engage with us (such as tagging one of our social handles in a public post or sending us a direct message), we may also use your social handle to reply to or engage with you, and to track interactions we have had with our listeners on social media.

 h.
 Sensitive information